 If you’re using a free blogging platform, the simple fact is you don’t have complete control over your blog.
 And if you don’t have complete control over your blog, you could be in for a nasty surprise.

 Although all the blogging platforms we’ve talked about here are well-established, others have come and gone.

 That means people have put time and effort into building a blog on a platform, only to have that platform disappear.

 If the platform you use shuts down, you may be able to back up your posts, but you’ll still face the prospect of building a new audience from scratch.

 Free blogging platforms are great for small blogs, but if you’re serious about things you should always spend a little bit of money to set up your own blog on your own domain.

-If you’re looking to add a blog to an existing website, then it is possible to install WordPress on a subdirectory, but some technical knowledge is required so you may want to speak to your web designer about this.
+If you’re looking to add a WordPress blog to an existing website, then it is possible to install WordPress on a subdirectory, but some technical knowledge is required so you may want to speak to your web designer about this.

-Alternatively, you could move your website over to the GoDaddy Website Builder, which allows you to create a mobile-friendly business site with a blog via an easy to use interface.
+If you’re worried even a WordPress starter plan will push your technical skills to the limit, you could move your website over to the GoDaddy Website Builder, which allows you to create a mobile-friendly business site with a blog via an easy to use interface.

 Opting for a paid blogging platform won’t break the bank.
 It will also give you the power and flexibility needed to make your blog a success.